On 1 September 2016 new statutory guidance was introduced to enable us to implement the legal duty for children missing education (CME).

 8 (1) (g) The pupil is certified too ill to pursue education

 This will apply on the very rare occasion when a pupil has a terminal or serious medical condition and is deemed medically unfit to continue with education.
-An appropriate medical professional will need to certify that that the pupil is unlikely to be in a fit state of health to return to school before ceasing to be of compulsory school age.
+An appropriate medical professional will need to certify that the pupil is unlikely to be in a fit state of health to return to school before ceasing to be of compulsory school age.
 Removal from roll is not permitted if there is any indication from parent or pupil of the intention to continue to attend the school post compulsory school age.

 The school is legally required to notify the local authority when removing a pupil from roll under this criterion.
 Please consult with the Out of School Tuition Service prior to removal.